feelaura/IA626FinalProject/README.md

     return df.to_dict('records')
 ```

-Step 2: Calculate the nearest fishing spot by Zipcode<br>
+# Step 2: Calculate the nearest fishing spot by Zipcode #
 The Haversine (https://stackoverflow.com/questions/41336756/find-the-closest-latitude-and-longitude) formula is one way of calculating the distance between two points: the latitude-longtitude of the zipcode and fishing spot.<br>
 ```python
 def distance(lat1, lon1, lat2, lon2):